ROCm-DS/hipDF/docs/reference/hipdf/list_handling.rst

 lists and apply list methods to it.
 These can be accessed like ``Series.list.<function/property>``.

-.. currentmodule:: cudf
+.. currentmodule:: hipdf
 .. autosummary::
    :toctree: api/

    Series.list

-.. currentmodule:: cudf.core.column.lists.ListMethods
+.. currentmodule:: hipdf.core.column.lists.ListMethods
 .. autosummary::
    :toctree: api/